moorcode/relational-databases/mario-database/README.md

 35. Looks like they're all gone.
 Remind yourself what columns you have in `second_table` by looking at its details.

-36. There's two columns.
+36. There're two columns.
 You won't need either of them for the Mario database.
 Alter the table `second_table` and drop the column `username`.

 ```bash
 second_database=> ALTER TABLE second_table DROP COLUMN username;